-Master Psychology Specialisation Neuropsychology Lecture(s), PBL, Assignment(s), Skills, Work in subgroups Assessment methods: Assignment, Attendance, Observation, Presentation Keywords:
+Lecture(s), PBL, Assignment(s), Skills, Work in subgroups

+Assignment, Attendance, Observation, Presentation

-Selection, Training, Assessment Center, Role play Faculty of Psychology and Neuroscience
+Selection, training, Assessment Center, Role play

 Systemic Coaching for Psychologists

 Coaching can be defined as a developmental, tailor-made intervention in which a professional coach utilizes collaborative, reflective, and goal-oriented strategies to facilitate the development and performance of individuals or groups.
 Coaching puts coachees as learners at the center of the coaching experience, thereby aiming to promote their self-awareness and personal responsibility and unlock their full potential.